-This command changes the properties of a registered virtual machine.
-Most of the properties that this command makes available correspond to the VM settings that VirtualBox graphical user interface displays in each VM's "Settings" dialog; these were described in chapter 3, Configuring virtual machines, page 45.
+This command changes the properties of a registered virtual machine which is not running.
+Most of the properties that this command makes available correspond to the VM settings that VirtualBox graphical user interface displays in each VM's "Settings"

+dialog; these were described in chapter 3, Configuring virtual machines, page 47.
 Some of the more advanced settings, however, are only available through the VBoxManage interface.